Read G.E. Moore with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: the defense of ordinary certainties and the insistence that some philosophical arguments are less credible than the hands in front of us.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Common sense is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Common sense is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between G.E.
 Moore and a philosophically serious interlocutor probing the structure of the view.